guutz/symbiont-workspace/.docs/dynamic-file-management.md

 > **📖 Part of the Zero-Rebuild CMS Vision** - See `.docs/zero-rebuild-cms-vision.md` for the complete architecture

+> **⚠️ IMPLEMENTATION STATUS: DESIGNED ONLY**
+> This document contains a complete design for dynamic file management, but **no code has been implemented yet**.
+> - ❌ No Nhost Storage bucket configuration exists in `nhost.toml`
+> - ❌ No file upload utilities exist in `packages/symbiont-cms/src/lib/server/`
+> - ❌ No image URL rewriting implemented in sync process
+>
+> This is a **roadmap document** for Phase 2 implementation.

 ## Vision

 Transition from build-time static assets to fully dynamic file management where: